Skip to content

 FridayCaption Contest or trivia result5 minTeam meeting

-That is 11 minutes.
-It beats a monthly 60-minute awkward call because repetition builds the inside joke.
-Huge events produce one memory.
-Small rituals produce a team language.
+That is 11 minutes a week.
+It beats a monthly 60-minute awkward call because repetition is what builds the inside joke.
+A huge event produces one memory.
+Small rituals produce a whole team language.

 • Manager note: if the team is under deadline pressure, skip the live game and run the async version.
 The best team building game is the one that does not make the week worse.